Klaas Bruinsma (drug lord): Death

 On the night of 27 June 1991, Bruinsma became involved in a verbal argument with Martin Hoogland, a former police officer who was now employed by organized crime.
 Hoogland shot Bruinsma to death in front of the Amsterdam Hilton hotel at 4 am.
 Hoogland was murdered in 2004 while on parole.

 Bruinsma did not leave a will; his brothers and sisters did not accept anything from his inheritance, so most of it went to his mother.
 His sailboats, the Amsterdammed and the Neeltje Jacoba, were confiscated by the Tax and Customs Administration.

 Connections to Princess Mabel of Orange-Nassau

 On 2 October 2003, Charlie da Silva, a former bodyguard of Bruinsma, claimed on Peter R. de Vries' television show that Princess Mabel of Orange-Nassau had been a very close friend of Bruinsma's, and that she had been a regular guest on his yacht during the night.
 Wisse Smit, who at that point was engaged to Prince Friso, told prime minister Jan Peter Balkenende and Queen Beatrix that she had only been slightly acquainted with Bruinsma.
-Because of this, the Dutch government decided not to request permission of parliament for the marriage, causing Prince Friso to lose his claim to the Dutch throne after his marriage to Princess Mabel.
+Because of this, the Dutch government decided not to request permission of parliament for the marriage, causing Prince Friso to lose his place in the line of succession to the Dutch throne after his marriage to Princess Mabel.